fiware-austria/iot-frontend/README.md

 directly storing them as time series data in a mongo database.

 The project is currently in a very early stage.
 Documentation will be coming soon.

+# Developer Documentation

+Developer documentation can be found [here](./delelop.md).